colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-10-59-41-468815-a-tour-of-c-by-bjarne-stroustrup.md

 ---
 ### #cplusplus #C++Programming

 C++ is a powerful and versatile programming language that allows developers to build complex and efficient applications.
-One of the most renowned resources for learning C++ is the book "A Tour of C++" by Bjarne Stroustrup, the creator of C++.
+One of the most renowned resources for learning C++ is the book "A Tour of C++ by Bjarne Stroustrup, the creator of C++.
 In this blog post, we will take a closer look at this book and its significance for C++ programmers.

 ## Overview of the Book